Twijn/garlicbotter/README.md

 ![Instructions for allowing side channel generation](https://i.twijn.dev/89V4.gif)

-Similarly to disabling, there are known issues where the bot sometimes can't change the channel name when disallowing.
+> :warning: Similarly to disabling, there are known issues where the bot sometimes can't change the channel name when disallowing.
 This is due to a lack of permissions, and can only be fixed by being granted permissions on that channel or being granted admin permissions.
 An easy fix to this is to change the name of the side channel instead.

 ## Endless Channels

 Endless channels allow you to only show a single voice channel for an event, game, etc. while allowing for full, automatic scalability.
 As soon as the channel is populated, a new channel will be made.

 ### Creation

+In order to turn a voice channel into an endless channel, add `>>>` to the start of the name of the